LeeCharltonH/personal-portfolio/README.md

 Users can read about my skillset and experience whilst also browsing previous projects I've worked on.
 I've made it possible to contact me by adding a contact form and clearly signposting to this form at various points throughout the website.

 ## UX
 There are two main users this website is designed for, employers looking to hire full time or for freelance work.
+See below for details on each page's purpose and how it assists each user.

 ### Features